Music of Norway: Country

 Norwegian country music themes include occurrences in everyday Norwegian life.
 Folk and country influences have been widely incorporated into modern-day country music.
 As dialects in Norway vary extensively, the music is distinct to regions and areas throughout the country.
 Hellbillies is one of Norway's most endorsed and successful country bands.
 Along with other modern country bands, there is an extensive use and integration of folk and rock music.
 Their song lyrics are written in the Hallingdal dialect and reflect Norwegians and their lives.

 Norway has also produced country musicians like Heidi Hauge and Bjøro Håland.
 Other artists who sing about the common life and culture of Norway include Salhuskvintetten and Vinskvetten.
 Alf Bretteville-Jensen is a popular singer/songwriter whose intense, somewhat noir-flavored music incorporates elements of country, folk, and rock, using instruments such as acoustic and electric guitar, as well as pedal steel guitar.

-Norway's largest country music festival is in Seljord every year in late July.
+Norway's largest country music festival is in Seljord Municipality every year in late July.

 Dansband music

 Dansband is a Swedish term for a band that plays dansbandsmusik.
 Dansbandsmusik is often danced to in pairs and features acoustic, electric, bass and steel guitars, drum, saxophone, accordion and keyboard.
 Its lyrics often address themes such as love, friendship, peace, nature and old memories.
 The genre developed primarily in Sweden, but has spread to neighbouring countries Denmark, Norway and the Swedish-speaking regions of Finland.
-When the genre came to Norway it was first calledSvensktoppar.
+When the genre came to Norway it was first called Svensktoppar.
 The main audience for dansband music is middle-aged adults.
 The music is often performed live at venues where the main focus is dancing, rather than watching the performance on stage.
 However, many dansbands also record albums and singles.
-The band Ole Ivars scored a 1999 hit with the song "Jag trodde änglarna fanns" together with med Kikki Danielsson.
+The band Ole Ivars scored a 1999 hit with the song "Jag trodde änglarna fanns" together with Kikki Danielsson.
 Another famous Norwegian song, "Lys og varme", which was written by Åge Alexandersen, became a popular dansband song in Sweden, as "Ljus och värme".